Learn about actual and potential costs

 Find the vendor to meet your needs

-In 2018, ProcurementIQ estimates that there are 7,800 IT support service providers in the United States.
+In 2020, ProcurementIQ estimates there are 8,200 IT support service providers in the United States.
 Collectively, the top four firms account for less than 30.0% of total market revenue, which indicates low concentration within this market.
-Aside from requiring a moderate degree of technical knowledge, the IT support services...
+Aside from requiring a moderate degree of technical knowledge, the IT support services market...
 Subscribe to learn more.

 Questions to ask potential suppliers

 How can I gain leverage during negotiations?

 What training services do you provide your staff to ensure their expertise is relevant to today's technologies?
 How does training affect your cost structure and prices?

 How often do you update your staff on IT market trends?

 Do you require your staff to obtain any certifications?
 If so, what are your criteria for determining which certifications they must obtain?

 How do you foresee future innovation affecting your ability to deliver quality service?
 How do you foresee efforts to keep pace with this innovation affecting your cost structure and the prices you pass to buyers?